tidbyt/pixlet/doc/widgets.md

 ## Image
 Image renders the binary image data passed via `src`.
-Supported formats include PNG, and presumably a few others.
+Supported formats include PNG, JPEG and GIF.

-If `width` or `height` are set, the image will be scaled accordingly.
+If `width` or `height` are set, the image will be scaled accordingly, with nearest neighbor interpolation.
 Otherwise the image's original dimensions are used.

 #### Attributes
 | Name | Type | Description | Required |